kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## Can I use minikube as a Docker Desktop replacement?
-minikube's VM includes a Docker daemon running inside Linux for free, so you can use `minikube docker-env` command to point your terminal's docker-cli to the Docker inside minikube.
+minikube's VM includes a Docker daemon running inside Linux for free, so you can use `minikube docker-env` to point your terminal's Docker CLI to the Docker inside minikube.

 You would need to start minikube with a VM driver (instead of docker) for example hyperkit on Mac and HyperV on windows
 ```